jeffhoffmanmba/python-api-challenge/README.md

 ![alt test](https://github.com/jeffhoffmanmba/python-api-challenge/blob/master/starter_code/equatorsign.png)

-### Before You Begin

-1. Create a new repository for this project called `python-api-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for both of the  Python Challenges.
-Use folder names corresponding to the challenges: **WeatherPy**.

-4. Inside the folder that you just created, add new files called `WeatherPy.ipynb` and `VacationPy.ipynb`.
-These will be the main scripts to run for each analysis.

-5. Push the above changes to GitHub.

 ## Part I - WeatherPy

 In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.